 Even the shortest answer to the question “Is Kefir lactose-free?” should be divided into three points:

-- Milk kefir is not lactose-free as even after fermentation, it still contains remainders of lactose.
+- Milk Kefir is not lactose-free as even after fermentation, it still contains remains of lactose.

 - However, Kefir is much better accepted by lactose-intolerant people because most of the lactose in milk is converted into lactic acids during fermentation.
 Thanks to this process, the lactose content of Kefir is significantly lower compared to fresh milk.